wongzixu/PicDemo/README.md

 It's a pritty simple App that with a very easy UI look.
 And our users can type the tree different searching way buttons to choose the way they want.
 And the final result view will displayed the 5 pictures that fetch from the Internet by an API.

 ## Use Notice
 This project use a personal use API with a private `Google Search` key, and may out of searching range for using.
 Therefore, for private reason we delete our private key number to avoide using too much.
-You can register for a private free account to get limit usage per month and paste your private key in the [K.swift](./PicDemo/K.swift) file.
+You can register for a private free account to get limit usage per month and paste your private key in the [K.swift](./PicDemo/K.swift) file which contains the constant key value used in this App.
 The public API is [Google Search API](https://serpapi.com).